Giridih district: Economy

-In 2006 the Indian government named Giridh one of the country's 250 most backward districts (out of a total of 640).
+In 2006 the Indian government named Giridih one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 21 districts in Jharkhand currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

-The DDP of Giridih District is ₹1,97,771(2003-04) and Income Per Capita is ₹9921(2003-04).
+The DDP of Giridih District is ₹1,97,771(2003–04) and Income Per Capita is ₹9921(2003–04).

 Divisions

 There are six Vidhan Sabha (legislative assembly) constituencies in this district.
 Dhanwar, Bagodar, Jamua and Gandey assembly constituencies are part of Kodarma constituency.
 Giridih and Dumri assembly constituencies are part of Giridih constituency.